igor47/blog/_posts/2014-05-01-smartstack-vs-consul.md

 Another benefit is using [HAProxy](http://haproxy.1wt.eu/#desc) to actually route between services.
 Whenever a service inside Airbnb talks to a dependency SmartStack, that service knows nothing about the underlying implementation.
-The ability to avoid writing a client (even a simple, HTTP client) for service discovery into each application was a fundemental design goal for us.
+The ability to avoid writing a client (even a simple, HTTP client) for service discovery into each application was a fundamental design goal for us.
 If you want a third-party application you didn't write to run on your network and consume Consul information, you must use DNS.
 However, DNS is even worse -- when, how, and for how long will DNS resolutions be cached by your underlying libraries or applications?